Limited support for Cheshire West and Chester

-We're not currently able to provide detailed weekly summaries for Cheshire West and Chester Council.
-We need support from the council to:
+We do not currently provide detailed weekly summaries for Cheshire West and Chester Council.
+Running the service is expensive, and we need to cover our costs.

 Annual Council Part Two, Council - Wednesday, 22nd May 2024 6.00 p.m.